New recipes and updates

 The art of food styling

 Food styling is an art.
-It requires no less skill than clothes designing or interior decorating.
-You need to be able to visualise what you want to achieve; understand the harmonies and contrasts of colours, textures and shapes and know how to put the elements together.
+It requires no less skill than fashion designing or interior decorating.
+You need to be able to visualise what you want to achieve, understand the harmonies and contrasts of colours, textures and shapes and know how to put the elements together.

-You need to understand light and shade; depth and focus; plus you have to be a damn good photographer.
+You need to understand light and shade, depth and focus, plus you have to be a heck of a good photographer.

 All those features are ones I do not possess.

 I usually set enthusiastically about displaying my food, except when it’s hot and ought to remain so for subsequent consumption.
-Then it’s mad rush and I snap whichever way I can.
+In which case it’s mad rush and I snap whichever way I can.

-Dishes that don’t mind waiting are apparently easy, but not for me.
+Dishes that don’t mind waiting would appear to be easy, but not for me.
 The longer I faff about juggling plates, napkins and worktops, the worse the result.
 A bunch of flowers – no, all wrong colours.
 A pretty vase in the background – except the shot is overhead.

 Very occasionally I get something right; the light is particularly lenient or the food is just pleasing on the eye.
 But more often than not it’s toil and trouble.
 The same green dish on the same wooden table.

-My food may look not so special but it tastes bloody damn good.
+My food may not look so special but it tastes bloody good.

 Pretty Valentine biscuits